huawei-drc/cna-verification/README.md

 Questions: `diogo.behrens@huawei.com`, `antonio.paolillo@huawei.com`

-There are several issues that occur with GenMC 0.7 here.
-Among them:
+There are still some issues occuring with GenMC 0.8:

 1.	wmb/rmb races, safety things: we have discussed this in previous tickets
-2. GenMC 0.7 runs out of memory
-3. Issues with atomic_add(-PENDING+LOCKED)
+2.	atomic_andnot and __VERIFIER_atomicrmw_noret

-Here is how I usually verify this code.
+How to verify this code:

 ```
 genmc -mo -lkmm -check-liveness \
-    -disable-load-annotation \
-    -disable-cast-elimination \
-    -disable-code-condenser \
     -disable-spin-assume \
     -nthreads 6  \
     -- \